 - Virpazar and lake Skadar.

-- waste and their management, but also the bad habits of some locals that throw everything, everywhere.
+- waste and their management, but also the bad habits of some premises to throw everything, and everywhere.

 - the level of the 1 Football League of Montenegro not that great :-)